 To help schools develop and use effective mobile device policies, parents can:

-- Be familiar with the school’s procedures relating to the use of mobile devices and talk to the school if they have any questions about the school rules around mobile devices.
+- Be familiar with the school’s procedure relating to the use of mobile devices and discuss with the school if they have any questions about the school rules around mobile devices.